rafaelxky/CustomHeapAllocator/README.md

 Make it safer to use and avoid memory issues
 Write README.md

+Fix:
+The first byte can not be reused even if its dealocated

 psudocode for memory ordering
 get a section
 check if memory before is in use